xfrenette/hotelcaisse-server/docs/api.md

 `deviceRegister` attribute
 ---

-Only in the response, contains a full Register instance (only present if explicitly requested or if the server judges it applicable, by comparing the `businessVersion` of the request).
+Only in the response, contains the full data of the device's Register instance (only present if explicitly requested or if the server judges it applicable, by comparing the `dataVersion` of the request).
 Contains the following attributes:

 * `uuid` (string) UUID that was assigned when the Register was created by a client
 * `cashMovements` (array) List of CashMovements of this Register